Environment

 - Reduce CO2 emissions in all processes: manufacturing, transport, use, and disposal (collaborate with each country and industry)

-- Conducted an examination regarding calculation methods of lifecycle CO2 with each of the companies of the Japan Automobile Manufacturers Association, Inc.
+- Examined the calculation methods and scope for lifecycle CO2 with member companies of the Japan Automobile Manufacturers Association, Inc.

 New Vehicle Zero CO2 Emissions Challenge

-Target: Reduce 15% (per unit transportation volume) compared to FY2013
+Target: Reduce 15% (per unit transportation volume) compared to FY2014

 - Develop and deploy electric vehicles